rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 can properly handle converting two-digit year entries into the Time objects appropriately.
 Second, Citrus can handle a lot more involved function and method specifications than what is demonstrated here.
 Please check out their documentation.

 And third?
 Well, look!
-We didn't need to make a dedicated `Parser` object!
+We didn't need to make a dedicated `Parser` object.
 All we needed were these two lines:

 ```ruby
     Citrus.load(Citrus.require('dates'), force: true)